Wednesday, 25 Nov 2020

 So, I’m starting to build the real full-size version.
 My idea is to use closed-cell draught-excluder tape, like a huge gasket, to seal the frame to the room’s ceiling, walls, and floor.
 There are four separate frame modules, and assembly is proving quite challenging.

-Also, now I’m having nightmares and panic-attacks about the whole project — I don’t want to expose my family, or ourselves, to any risk.
+Also, now I’m having nightmares about the whole project — I don’t want to expose my family, or ourselves, to any risk.

 If the project works out, I’ll post more details on this site.